UW-APL-EIS/vernamfs/README.md

 ## Build

-We have built VernamFS for both x86 and ARM environments.
+We have built VernamFS for both x86 and ARM environments (our remote sensor is ARM-based).
 Most likely, you want to try it on your laptop/desktop, a so-called 'native' environment.
 The code is built and runs on the same the machine/architecture:

 ```
-$ cd /path/to/vernamfs/target/native
+$ cd /path/to/vernamfs

 $ make

-$ vernamfs	(or ./vernamfs if . not in your PATH)
+$ ./vernamfs
 ```

 should produce a short usage/help summary.